Formatting within Sefaria Texts

 The following tags are allowed on Sefaria, and do not have any supported attributes associated with them.

-Tag | Use in Sefaria Texts |
+| Tag | Use in Sefaria Texts |

-<b> | This tag is used to bold a segment of the text, such as in the above example of emphasizing a Dibbur HaMatchil. |
+<b> | This tag is used to mark a segment of the text as bold, such as in the above example of emphasizing a dibbur hamatkhil. |

-<br> | Line breaks in a text.
+<br> | This tag is used to create line breaks in a text.
 Sefaria does not support use of <p> within a version of a text. |

-<strong> | Another way of bolding portions of a text, present in some versions. |
+<strong> | This tag provides another way of bolding sections of a text, present in some versions. |

-<em> | Another way of italicizing portions of a text, present in some versions. |
+<em> | This tag provides another way of italicizing sections of a text, present in some versions. |

-<u> | An outdated tag for underlining a portion of the text.
+<u> | This is an outdated tag, used for underlining a portion of the text.
 Modern web development encourages the use of CSS for all text styling.
 This tag is supported, since it might be present in old digitized versions of Jewish texts inherited by Sefaria. |

-<big> | An outdated tag for increasing the size of a portion of the text.
+<big> | This is an outdated tag, used for increasing the size of a portion of the text.
 Modern web development encourages the use of CSS for all text styling.
 This tag is supported, since it might be present in old digitized versions of Jewish texts inherited by Sefaria. |

-<small> | An outdated tag for decreasing the size of a portion of the text.
+<small> | This is an outdated tag, used for decreasing the size of a portion of the text.
 Modern web development encourages the use of CSS for all text styling.
 This tag is supported, since it might be present in old digitized versions of Jewish texts inherited by Sefaria. |